Ciusss89/_stm32_app/README.md

  6. write the firmware on the device: st-flash write *.bin 0x8000000

 ### Directories
-* app contains your application
+* app contains: your application
-* common-code contains something shared.
+* common-code: contains something shared.
+* app/old_main: contains the examples, check the instructions in the dir.

+### Debug by UART
+The Nucleo board has debug chip on-board.
+It connectes its virtual COM ( /dev/ttyACM0 ) to the SUART2 of the mcu:

+ `sudo picocom -b 115200 /dev/ttyACM0`